Failure to launch: Why every marketer needs this migration checklist

 But a structured plan of attack means you’ll be able to stop nasty surprises creeping up on you.

-Follow this step-by-step SEO migration checklist and you can be confident of successfully launching to the applause you deserve.
+Now you're armed with the details, follow the step-by-step SEO migration checklist below and you can be confident of successfully launching to the applause you deserve.